hatsumatsu/c/README.md

 ### Features

-+ Supports native and custom events
+-   Supports native and custom events
-+ Event delegation by default
+-   Event delegation by default
-+ Batch removal of events by type, selector or C instance
+-   Batch removal of events by type, selector or C instance
-+ Available as ES6 module
+-   Available as ES6 module

 ### Installation

 `npm install @superstructure.net/c`

+> Note: This library comes as es6 module only.
+> If you use a transpiler like babel or swc make sure to include `/node_modules/@superstructure.net/c` in your transpiler’s config.

 ### Usage